deadhexagon/attiny-breakout-board/README.md

 ATtiny 25/45/85 Breakout Board
 ==============================

 Author:  Steven Cook <visage@deadhexagon.com>
-Date:   January 16th, 2014
+Date:    2014-01-16
+Updated: 2014-09-19

 This is just a short README.
-If you're looking for full assembly instructions or anything not in here, have a look at the documentation in the "DOCS" file.
+If you're looking for full assembly instructions or anything not in here, have a look at the documentation in the "DOCS.md" file.

 SUMMARY
 -------